-And yet there are still questions over his club future.
 Foden broke into the senior squad at Manchester City last season, making 10 appearances for Pep Guardiola’s side.
 However, all five of his Premier League outings were off the bench.
-He is a peripheral figure at the Etihad Stadium and so it has been suggested that the teenager could seek more game time elsewhere next season.
+He was a peripheral figure at the Etihad Stadium but it already looks as though he’s establishing himself under Guardiola this year.

-Recent rumours have linked Foden with a loan move to Leeds United, with new manager Marcelo Bielsa thought to be a fan of the 18-year-old.
+Recent rumours had linked Foden with a loan move to Leeds United, with new manager Marcelo Bielsa thought to be a fan of the 18-year-old.